msejaz/SCCMdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

     >
     >  When you deploy a Windows Installer application on a Configuration Manager client, Configuration Manager downloads the file to the local cache on the client.
 The files are eventually removed after the installation finishes.
     >
     >  The Configuration Manager client updates the Windows Installer source list for the installed Windows Installer applications with the content path for the content library on associated distribution points.
-Later, if you start the repair action from Add or Remove Programs on a Configuration Manager client, MSIExec attempts to access the content path by using an anonymous user.
+Later, if you start the repair action from Add or Remove Programs on a Configuration Manager client, MSIExec attempts to access the content path by using an anonymous user profile.
     >
     >  However, you can install the update described in Microsoft Knowledge Base article [2619572](http://go.microsoft.com/fwlink/?LinkId=279699) and then modify a registry key to change this behavior.
     >